PopeCorn/mental_health_website/README.md

 # mental_health_website
-This is my project for learning Django, one of my last Python modules
+This is my project for learning Django, one the last modules on my learning path